CaskAle/arch-setup/README.md

 # If encryption is already set up on the partition and you wish to preserve the existing file systems, skip the following command which initializes the crypt.
 The device should be your root filesystem created above. # In my case, /dev/nvme0n1p2

-cryptsetup -v luksFormat --type luks /dev/nvme0n1p2
+cryptsetup -v luksFormat --type luks2 /dev/nvme0n1p2

 # To open the crypt.
-The word 'crypt' represents the name of the crypt.
-Adjust if desired.
+The word 'crypt' represents the name of the encrypted vault.
+I use 'crypt', adjust if desired.

 cryptsetup open /dev/nvme0n1p2 crypt --allow-discards --persistent
 ```